Case Interview Practice

 Practice drills

-• Conduct mock interviews with peers focusing on pricing scenarios.
+• Conducting mock interviews with peers or mentors.

 Case-type and industry framework adaptation preview